dioogoo7/Diogo_M_Portfolio/README.md

 # Introduction

-In this page I display some examples of the work I did during the Data Analysis Program at Career Foundry.
+In this page I share a presentation of the projects I worked during the Data Analysis Program I am currently finishing at Career Foundry.
 The program is designed to cover all the skills, tools, and processes necessary to become a data analyst.
 Specifically, we covered topics such as:

 * Preparing and Analysing Data
 * Data Visualization & Storytelling